Xavier Mbuyamba

-Mbuyamba made his professional debut for MVV Maastricht in 2018 and became the club's youngest-ever debutant, before moving to FC Barcelona the following year.
-After a season in Spain, he joined Premier League side Chelsea where he has continued his progression with the club's development side.
-He left Chelsea on a permanent deal on September 1, 2022 to join Eredivisie side, FC Volendam.
-He is also a Dutch youth international and has represented the Netherlands U19 team since 2019, although he remains eligible to represent DR Congo through descent.
+Mbuyamba made his professional debut for MVV in 2018 and became the club's youngest-ever debutant, before moving to Barcelona the following year.
+After a season in Spain, he joined Premier League side Chelsea where he continued his progression with the club's development side.
+He left Chelsea on a permanent deal on 1 September 2022 to join Eredivisie side, Volendam.

+A Dutch youth international, Mbuyamba represented the Netherlands under-19 team in 2019, although he remains eligible to represent DR Congo through descent.